wjzhengsh/blockchain/howto/ibp-console-identities.md

 Clicking **Register user** will open a series of side panels:
 1. On the first side panel, enter the **Enroll ID** and **Enroll Secret** of the new identity. **Save these values**, as they are not stored by the console.
-2. On the second side panel, select the identity **Type**.
+2. Select the identity **Type**.
 The drop-down list contains the list of types that this CA supports.
-Then, select the **Affiliation** that the new identity will belong to.
-You can choose an existing affiliation from the drop-down list or type in a new one.
+3. If affiliations have been defined for this CA, you have the option to associate an affiliation with the user.
+Otherwise, the affiliations drop-down list is not shown.
+Check the **Use root affiliation** checkbox for the user if you want them to have the root affiliation and be able to see all other users registered with this CA. When you uncheck **Use root affiliation**, you can select a specific affiliation from the list to associate with this user.
-3. On the third side panel, enter the **Maximum Enrollments** allowed for this identity.
+4. Enter the **Maximum Enrollments** allowed for this identity.
 If not specified, the value defaults to unlimited enrollments.
-4. On the last side panel, add the **Attributes** of the identity you are creating.
+5. On the last side panel, add the **Attributes** of the identity you are creating.

 After you click **Register**, the new identity will be added to the list of **Authenticated users** that have been created by your CA. The identities are listed by their **Enroll ID**, along with their **Type** and **Affiliation**.
 Clicking on an identity in the table will open a side panel that allows you to view the number of **Maximum Enrollments** and **Attributes** that were created during registration.